June '11

 The project has grown to include 597 members on the mailing list. jqPlot source code on the issue tracker are on bitbucket.
 Of over 55,000 projects on bitbucket, jqPlot ranks 35th in number of followers, 31st in number of forks and has been downloaded 80,000 times.
 While jqplot is developed primarily by Chris, many members of the community have helped improve it.

-Piwik contributions in jqPlot
+Matomo contributions in jqPlot

-Timo Besenreuther, of the Piwik development team, made significant contributions which helped to greatly improve memory performance.
+Timo Besenreuther, of the Matomo development team, made significant contributions which helped to greatly improve memory performance.
 Timo refactored the code to reuse canvas elements instead of recreating them.
 Timo’s enhancements are especially noticeable during rapid plot redrawing, such as while dynamically resizing a chart.

 In true open source fashion, Timo forked jqPlot to develop the improvements.
 These were then merged back into the main jqPlot code.
 His fork has been merged in the main jqPlot trunk!
 He also built extra plugins such as easy to read Pie chart legends and Canvas Export as Image.